 Carlos Luna drawings depict Latin American culture beyond skin deep Aug.
 8–Dec.
 31, 2017

 Weaving together the artistic roots of his native Cuba with influences from Mexico, Carlos Luna’s art explores the layers of personal and popular stories that have shaped his world.
 In Deep Line Drawings, on view August 8 through December 31, 2017, the artist invites viewers to experience the depth of the line and the richness that is underneath the “skin” of his work.
 Luna incorporates cultural symbols and language in his use of traditional processes to reveal a vibrant look at modern perceptions of Latin America.

 Luna tells stories, whether they are remembered from his childhood or gleaned from popular media, and often includes words in both English and Spanish.
-These can be common idioms, clever word play, or Cuban slang, sometimes written backwards.
+These can be common idioms, clever wordplay, or Cuban slang, sometimes written backward.